 22. Take a Restaurant Tour.
 Enjoy a little education with your sustenance!
 Disney’s Animal Kingdom Lodge offers free culinary tours of its restaurants every day at 4pm.
 This usually come with a little taste test of some of the more popular items, so be willing to sample!
-See details of the AKL culinary tours here.

 23. Be prepared for cost.
 Here’s a newsflash: Disney is not cheap.
 But that’s okay, because it’s a vacation, and you’re getting a lot more for your money than just food.
-Take into consideration the service, as well as the atmosphere, grounds, and themeing, and expect that you will pay more for a meal here.
+Take into consideration the service, as well as the atmosphere, grounds, and theming, and expect that you will pay more for a meal here.
 Understanding this ahead of time could alleviate some sticker shock when the check comes.

 25. Nosh at a lounge or bar in place of a sit down dinner.
 I love meeting friends for drinks and bites at many of the lounges, bars, and pubs located throughout Disney.
 They offer some delicious eats, and great alternatives to busy table service or counter service restaurants.
 If you find yourself hungry and you don’t have a reservation, check out the bar menus at spots like the Territory Lounge at Disney’s Wilderness Lodge.
-Or stop in Epcot’s Rose and Crown Pub for an English Bulldog.
+Or stop in Epcot’s Rose and Crown Pub for a bite.
 You won’t leave hungry, I guarantee.